revacprogramming/pps-test2/README.md

 1 + x/3! + x^2/5! + x^3/7! .....

-stop when the next term is less 0.000001, With four functions - 5 marks.
+stop when the next term is less 0.000001, With four functions.

 Array processing
-With functions - 5 marks.
+With functions.
 use following function prototypes. void input(int n, int a[n]);
 float odd_average(int n, int a[n]);